 The music is also a big downgrade, at least in terms of the tunes themselves.
 The numbers remain terrific, huge productions, especially the early “Alien Invasion.”
 There’s a number called “Ain’t No Doubt About It” that gets some good, Looney Tunes-esque gags of the characters barely missing mortal danger, serving as a metaphor for the precarious relationship between Zed and Addison.
 “Exceptional Zed” is probably the catchiest individual number.
 (Zombies 3 also reprises “Someday” from Zombies 1 in the conclusion, because it is apparently a requirement of a Zombies movie to do so.)

 And yet, despite the lack of script polish, I felt a lot of fondness to Zombies 3.
 For one, the Aliens add a really fun visual and comic dynamic (nonbinary actor Terry Hu gives a terrific, hilarious performance as one of the lead aliens).
 It also feels like a proper payoff on the series; the identification of Earth as a flawed “Utopia” is a nice summation of the series’ stabs at progressive optimism.
-Addison completing her self-discover arc, is nice, too.
+Addison completing her self-discovery arc, is nice, too.
 (Probably the biggest missed payoff is on Addison and Zed’s romance, which feels pretty secondary despite being the main focus of the original entry.)

 And, hey, it’s got big goofy colors and costumes and choreography, with the camp fire never higher.
 Definitely not good cinema, but I was smiling.

 - Review Project: 2022: Year in Film